 .
 Over the course of the two weeks, you’re invited to share in the delights of the festive season, whether it’s by trying your hand at one of the many the traditional art workshops, or simply enjoying a live cultural performance.
 The opportunities are endless.

-It is with great pleasure that we welcome you to the 2018 Chinese New Year Melbourne Festival.
-This melding of culture, heritage and hospitality will take place from 15th to the 25th February 2018.
-We wish you and your family a happy and fortunate 2018!
+It is with great pleasure that we welcome you to the 2019 Chinese New Year Festival.
+A merging of culture, heritage and hospitality that promises to bring good luck and good fortune to the city of Melbourne.

 See you there!

 Chair – Chinese New Year United PTY.
 LTD.

 One of our city’s favourite events, the Chinese New Year Festival Melbourne 2019, unites families and friends to celebrate Chinese culture and traditions across the city.

 Soak up the vibrant atmosphere as you experience traditional cooking demonstrations, enjoy the spectacular lighting installations and cultural dances, get involved in workshops or try your hand at the ancient art of calligraphy or Chinese square dancing.

 Taste your way through an array of mouth-watering food and watch the Lion Dance to ring in the Year of the Pig at Queensbridge Square.

 This colourful festival is one of many celebrations of Melbourne’s diverse multicultural community.
 Our city is home to people speaking 260 different languages and dialects, and practicing 135 faiths.
 Melbourne’s diversity is its strength.

 The Chinese community has helped build and shape our great city, and the City of Melbourne is proud to honour these contributions through our support of Chinese New Year festivities through our Triennial Sponsorship Program.